 Service Providers & Temporary Workers

-Welcome to our Service Providers & Temporary Workers page!
-This resource is designed to help you navigate the process of engaging individuals for services, whether as independent contractors, temporary workers, or Limited Engagement (LE) service providers while ensuring compliance with federal, state, and local regulations.
+This resource is designed to help departments navigate the process of engaging individuals for services, whether as Independent Service Providers (ISPs), temporary workers, or Limited Engagement (LE) service providers, while ensuring compliance with federal, state, and local regulations and University policies.

 Overview: